WaimenMak/Crowd-Flow-Inference/README.md

 - data/: Directory for data files.
 - README.md: Project documentation.
 - requirements.txt: List of dependencies.
-- graphs/: Directory for storing the graph data, i.e., the distance matrix.
+- graphs/: Directory for storing the graph data, i.e., the distance matrix. graphs.bin is the graph data file of the three infrastructures.
+We use function `save_graph`in `DGL` to generate the `graphs.bin` file.

 Initial model in ./checkpoint/{model_name}/model.pth